<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1883167945332625&amp;ev=PageView&amp;noscript=1">

 The ultimate foreseeable form of B2B content marketing disrupts the classic incremental model.

-• Manufacturing journalism transcends the traditional content creation model where content is an adjunct to a brand's core website and digital footprint
+• A media business approach to content publishing for manufacturers transcends the traditional content creation model where content is an adjunct to a brand's core website and digital footprint

 • Where commonly practiced B2B content marketing is optimized around specific challenges which products / services address, manufacturing journalism creates a distinct industry digital "Center of Excellence"